Royal Charter Storm

-The Royal Charter Storm (also known as the Great storm of 1859) of the 25th and the 26th of October 1859 was considered to be the most severe storm to hit the Irish Sea in the 19th century, with a total death toll estimated at over 800.
+The Royal Charter Storm (also known as the Great storm of 1859) of 2526 October 1859 was considered to be the most severe storm to hit the Irish Sea in the 19th century, with an estimated death toll of over 800.
 It takes its name from the Royal Charter ship, which was driven by the storm onto the east coast of Anglesey, Wales, with the loss of over 450 lives.

 The storm followed several days of unsettled weather.
-The first indications were seen in the English Channel about 3 p.m. on 25 October 1859, when there was a sudden increase in wind speed and a shift in its direction.
+The first indications were seen in the English Channel at about 3 p.m. on 25 October, when there was a sudden increase in the wind speed and a shift in its direction.
 There was extensive structural damage along the coasts of Devon and Cornwall.
-The storm drifted northwards, hitting Anglesey by about 8 p.m. and not reaching maximum force at the River Mersey until midday on 26 October, then continued northwards to affect Scotland.
+The storm drifted northwards, hitting Anglesey at about 8 p.m. and reaching maximum force at the River Mersey around midday on 26 October, before continuing northwards to affect Scotland.
 The winds reached force 12 on the Beaufort scale and were well over 100 mph.
-At the Mersey a wind pressure of 28 lb/ft2 was measured, more than ever previously recorded.
+At the Mersey, a wind pressure of 28 lb/ft2 was measured—higher than ever previously recorded.